Ethiopian Orthodox Tewahedo Church: Recent history

 In modern times, the Ethiopian Church has experienced a series of developments.
-The 19th century witnessed the publication of an Amharic translation of the Bible.
-Largely the work of Abu Rumi over ten years in Cairo, this version, with some changes, held sway until Emperor Haile Selassie ordered a new translation which appeared in 1960/1.
+The 19th century witnessed the publication of the first Amharic translation of the Bible, having previously only been written in Ge'ez.
+Largely the work of Abu Rumi over ten years in Cairo, the Amharic version, with some changes, held sway until Emperor Haile Selassie ordered a new translation in 1962.
 Haile Selassie also played a prominent role in further reforms of the church, which included encouraging the distribution of Abu Rumi's translation throughout Ethiopia, as well as his promotion of improved education of clergy, a significant step in the Emperor's effort being the founding of the Theological College of the Holy Trinity Church in December 1944.
-A third development came after Haile Selassie's restoration to Ethiopia, when he issued, on 30 November, Decree Number 2 of 1942, a new law reforming the church.
-The primary objectives of this decree were to put the finances of the church in order, to create a central fund for its activities, and to set forth requirements for the appointment of clergy—which had been fairly lax until then.
+A third development came after Haile Selassie's issuing of Decree Number 2 on 30 November 1942, a new law reforming the church.
+The primary objectives of this decree were to put the finances of the church in order, to create a central fund for its activities, and to set forth requirements for the appointment of clergy, which had been fairly lax until then.

-The Coptic and Ethiopian churches reached an agreement on 13 July 1948, that led to autocephaly for the Ethiopian Church.
-Five bishops were immediately consecrated by the Coptic Pope of Alexandria and Patriarch of All Africa, empowered to elect a new patriarch for their church, and the successor to Qerellos IV would have the power to consecrate new bishops.
-This promotion was completed when Coptic Orthodox Pope Joseph II consecrated an Ethiopian-born Archbishop, Abuna Basilios, 14 January 1951.
-Then in 1959, Pope Cyril VI of Alexandria crowned Basilios as the first Patriarch of Ethiopia.
+The Coptic and Ethiopian churches reached an agreement on 13 July 1948 that led to complete autocephaly for the Ethiopian Church.
+Five bishops were immediately consecrated by the pope of the Coptic Orthodox Church, empowered to elect a new patriarch for their church, and the successor to Abuna Qerellos IV would henceforth have the power to consecrate new bishops.
+This promotion was completed when Coptic Orthodox Pope Joseph II consecrated Abuna Basilios on 14 January 1951.
+In 1959, Pope Cyril VI of Alexandria further crowned Basilios as the first patriarch of Ethiopia.

 An Ethiopian Orthodox priest displays the processional crosses.

-Basilios died in 1970, and was succeeded that year by Tewophilos.
-With the fall of Emperor Haile Selassie in 1974, the Ethiopian Orthodox Tewahedo Church was disestablished as the state church.
-The new Marxist government began nationalizing property (including land) owned by the church.
-Tewophilos was arrested in 1976 by the Marxist Derg military junta, and secretly executed in 1979.
-The government ordered the church to elect a new Patriarch, and Takla Haymanot was enthroned.
-The Coptic Orthodox Church refused to recognize the election and enthronement of Tekle Haymanot on the grounds that the Synod of the Ethiopian Church had not removed Tewophilos and that the government had not publicly acknowledged his death, and he was thus still the legitimate Patriarch of Ethiopia.
-Formal relations between the two churches were halted, although they remained in communion with each other.
-Formal relations between the two churches resumed on July 13, 2007.
+Abuna Basilios died in 1970, and was succeeded that year by Abuna Theophilos.
+With the Ethiopian Revolution in 1974, the Ethiopian Orthodox Tewahedo Church was disestablished as the state church, and the new Derg government began nationalizing property and land owned by the Church.
+Abuna Theophilos was arrested in 1976 by the Marxist military junta and secretly executed in 1979.
+The government forced the Church to elect a new patriarch, and Abuna Takla Haymanot was chosen; however, the Coptic Orthodox Church in Egypt refused to recognize Abuna Takla Haymanot on the grounds that the Synod of the Ethiopian Church had not voluntarily removed Abuna Theophilos and that the Ethiopian government had not publicly acknowledged his death, and he was thus still the legitimate patriarch of Ethiopia.
+Formal relations between the two churches were suspended, although they remained in communion with each other, and only resumed on 13 July 2007.